ibm-cloud-docs/app-configuration/ac-integrate-sdk-python.md

 #### Feature evaluation
 {: #ac-python-feature-evaluation}

 You can use the feature.get_current_value(entity_id, entity_attributes) method to evaluate the value of the feature flag.
-You should pass an unique entity_id as the parameter to perform the feature flag evaluation.
+Pass a unique entity_id as the parameter to perform the feature flag evaluation.
 If the feature flag is configured with segments in the {{site.data.keyword.appconfig_short}} service, you can set the attributes values as a dictionary.

 ```py
 entity_attributes = {